TULiberalArts/Economics/pages/resources.md

 # meta-data variables
 title: Resources
 description: >-
+  Check out the Center for Competitive Governments, economic data websites, available opportunities and compensation in the field, and support Temple University’s Department of Economics in the College of Liberal Arts.
 keywords: 'working papers, economic data, earnings, field salary range, support'
 # custom variables
 sidebar: false